Salesforce to make changes towards US and CA partners and traffic

 Salesforce Marketing Cloud will be implementing SMS routing changes to most of the US and CA SMS traffic that is facilitated through the current Aggregator partner.
 The migration of traffic will be performed over the next 90 days in a phased approach.
-As it phases out delivery with the legacy partner, US and CA Carriers will recognize their new aggregator partner as the delivering party.
+As it phases out delivery with the legacy partner, US and CA Carriers will recognise their new aggregator partner as the delivering party.

 What does this change mean for you?